 It is not uncommon for issues that cause vulnerability to arise, it is more common than most people realize.
 What is important is that information is shared with the user, and that the information needed to protect the user from vulnerabilities is shared.We will test your website and send you the results and help you setup a calendar to prioritize your website maintenance.

 What is being done to solve this issue?

 The WordPress.org team has scrambled to get to the bottom of the issue and have released a critical security update in the form of WordPress 4.2.1.
-This update has been rolled out as automatic background update for websites which have enabled this function.
+This update has been rolled out as an automatic background update for websites that have enabled this function.

 What if I am a developer and I have not been contacted?